Skip to content

 • develop independence over time

 A planner is not just a record.
 It is a system that shapes habits.
+In practice, most schools use student planners as part of a wider system rather than as standalone diaries.

 How student planners support schools